hl7dk/kl-ffb-reporting/input/pagecontent/example.md

 | Sag154689 |

 #### Reporting
-A delivery report is generated containing:
+A delivery report is not generated here as the target groups will be reported on the subsequent care plans.

-- Citizen (new)
-- Information gathering (new)
-    - Reference to service request
-- Service request (new)

-The report for this is found here: [DeliveryReport-1st-Encounter](Bundle-1ef32e7e-ec7c-40e7-9fb9-82b78ff9d91b.html)

 ### 2nd encounter / Second documentation phase – Case insight